Los Angeles, CA | Irvine, CA

-Dr. Khomyakov has absorbed the very best teaching skills from the both ends of the world.
-Over the past 18 years he has accumulated incomparable international teaching experience.
+Dr. Khomyakov has absorbed the very best teaching skills from both ends of the world.
+Over the past 18 years, he has accumulated incomparable international teaching experience.
 His pedagogical talent was appreciated during his teaching at the Moscow Conservatory, Saddleback College, USC Thornton School, Stetson University, and has been recognized with numerous top-level awards.
 He raised three generations of His graduates successfully continue their major in piano at the world's best conservatories, like Juilliard School, Stanford University, Moscow Conservatory, USC Thornton School.

 HIs piano teaching incorporates music theory and advanced ear training learning from the very first steps in music, which is known to be extremely important for fast and successful development of a young pianist.
 In fact Dr. Khomyakov is the only specialist in California offering the Russian Special Music School system of an early music development - the most crucial foundation that guarantees quick and effortless progress in the later steps in music theory, performance, improvisation, and composition.
 The materials used during the lessons are exclusive, and go far beyond the conventional theory books available in the US, allowing more logical, systematic, practical, and intensive learning.

 Dr. Khomyakov pays special attention to building a strong piano technique from the very early age.
 His unique educational system in combination with parent's control results into the correct hand position and sufficient finger strength within the first two months of studies.
 It is well known that correct start is the most important part of piano studies, and allows students to achieve enormous results in piano technique by very early age.
 Thereafter Dr. Khomyakov provides extensive technical foundation, based on renowned Soviet/Russian heritage and his own unique teaching skills.